Question: Who are you?

 Q: Are you married?
 Kids?

 A: No and no. With no current aspirations for either at present time, I must say.
 However you might read entries about "my kids" or "the teenagers."
-I volunteer a considerable amount of my free-time to an international non-profit youth organization called BBYO.
+I used to volunteer a considerable amount of my free-time to an international non-profit youth organization called BBYO.
 I still maintain many of the relationships I made in the organization but am onto other volunteer opportunities (saving puppies and fighting for equality).

 Q: Where do you live?

 A: I was born and raised in the Los Angeles area.
 But half of my heart lies in New York City, where I went to college and much of my family is from.